HexHive/OSTEP-slides/14-paging.md

 * Page fault handler checks where (which process and what address) the fault happened
     * Which process?
 (Locate data structures)
     * What address?
 (Search page in page table)
-* If page is on disk: OS issues load request and tells scheduler to switch to another process
+* If page is on the disk: OS issues load request and tells scheduler to switch to another process
 * If page is still in memory or can be reproduced (e.g., a zero page), then the OS creates it and updates data structures